MathStuff/Matrices/README.md

 C.rrechelon #Returns the reduced row echelon form of the matrix

-C.eigenvalues #Returns the eigenvalues (CHECK ISSUE#22 : https://github.com/MathStuff/MatricesM/issues/22)
+C.eigenvalues #Returns the eigenvalues (CAN'T FIND COMPLEX EIGENS,CHECK ISSUE#32 : https://github.com/MathStuff/MatricesM/issues/32)

 C.isSquare #Returns True if the matrix is a square matrix